nus-cs2103/website-base/admin/project-scope.md

 Here is a non-exhaustive list of minor enhancements:

-1. Support different themes for the Look & Feel %%&nbsp;dark, light, etc.%%
+1. Support different themes for the Look & Feel %%dark, light, etc.%%
-1. Support more fields %%&nbsp;e.g. Birthday%%
+1. Support more fields %%e.g. Birthday%%
-1. Load a different page instead of the default Google search page %%&nbsp;e.g. Google Maps page or Twitter page%%
+1. Load a different page instead of the default Google search page %%e.g. Google Maps page or Twitter page%%
 1. Sort items
-1. Multiple panels %%&nbsp;e.g. an additional panel to show recently accessed items%%
+1. Multiple panels %%e.g. an additional panel to show recently accessed items%%
 1. Marking some items as favorites
 1. Ability to search by labels
 1. Ability to specify colors for labels